 ‘Keep your opinions to yourself,’ says the one who flashed that ‘dazzling’ smile.

-I always prided myself on being opinionated, but apparently this Malays wasn’t bought on them.
+I always prided myself on being opinionated, but apparently this Malay couldn’t give a fuck either way.

 I know I’m not getting any younger, but doesn’t having money, at least enough to travel here on a cheap Air Asian flight, qualify me to at least the illusion of being god’s gift to Asian women?